 Our recommendations included:

-Community Courts and resourcing of new and existing Law and Justice Groups to engage Aboriginal cultural authority and community participation in the sentencing process, under the Aboriginal Justice Agreement.
+- Adequate investment by the Northern Territory Government for the reestablishment of Community Courts and resourcing of new and existing Law and Justice Groups to engage Aboriginal cultural authority and community participation in the sentencing process, under the Aboriginal Justice Agreement.